ARTICLE

 Process Mining: Ideal Process vs. Real Process

-The story behind Process Mining
+The Story behind Process Mining

 The first attempts to establish process mining as an independent technology for the analysis of business processes originated in the Netherlands.
 Dr. Wil van der Aalst, considered by many to be the godfather of Process Mining (Podcast episode with Wil van der Aalst), began to explore the possibilities of automated process discovery based on event logs in the late 1990s at Eindhoven University of Technology (TU/e) while studying workflow and business workflow management.